yoouaicv/yoouaicv/README.md

-- 👋 Hi, I’m @yoouaicv
+- 👋 Hi, I’m @yoouaicv.
+- 💻 I’m a 'cv' researcher.
+I like Ctrl + c and Ctrl + v.
-- 👀 I’m interested in ...
+- 👀 I’m interested in image classification, remote sensing scene, object detection.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning about vit or small model application in rs.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on rs image classifier.
-- 📫 How to reach me ...
+- 📫 How to reach me yoouaicv@163.com.

 <!---
 yoouaicv/yoouaicv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.